 Little information on population quality aspects, such as age and size structure, is available.
-The most widely measured aspect is the level of imposex in female N.lapillus.
+The most widely measured aspect is the level of imposex in female N.lapillus, which has been directly related to reproductive potential and therefore population abundance.
 Imposex has been observed in N.lapillus from the coastal areas of all countries bordering the North Sea, the Atlantic coast of Spain and Portugal, as well as in the more remote northern shores around Iceland (see Section 4).
-Following the bans on TBT (see Section 5) imposex levels in many locations have been declining since the 1990s (e.g. Huet et al., 2004; Birchenough et al., 2002; Miller et al., 1999; Evans et al., 1996; Harding et al., 1997).
-The ban on TBT, however, appears to have taken much more rapid effect in the UK than in other countries such as France, Portugal and Spain (Ruiz et al., 2005).
-In Portugal levels of imposex remained high and increasing until 2000, since then occurrence of imposex has also started to decrease there (Santos et al., 2002).
+Following the bans on TBT (see Section 5) imposex levels in many locations have been declining since the 1990s (e.g. Huet et al., 2004; Birchenough et al., 2002; Miller et al., 1999; Evans et al., 1996; Harding et al., 1997; Gubbins 2013a).
+The initially reported effects of the early bans on TBT, were inconsistent across the OSPAR region, with apparently rapid effects in the UK (perhaps related to changes in shipping traffic at the same time in case study areas) than in other countries such as France, Portugal and Spain (Ruiz et al., 2005).
+In Portugal levels of imposex remained high and increasing until 2000, then startedto decrease (Santos et al., 2002).